Convert Kg To Stones Weight

 Q1: Is it okay to round the result of the conversion?

 A1: Yes, rounding is generally acceptable, especially for everyday applications.
-However, the degree of rounding should be appropriate to the level of precision required.
-For instance, rounding to one or two decimal places is sufficient for most purposes.
+On the flip side, the degree of rounding should be appropriate to the level of precision required.
+Here's a good example: rounding to one or two decimal places is sufficient for most purposes.

 Q2: Are there any other units of weight I might encounter alongside stones and kilograms?